gonmf/dakilang/README.md

 Built-in commands are executed without any trailing "." or "?".

+The following characters are reserved and should only appear for their specified uses: "%", "(", ")", "&", "|", ".", "?", "~" and "\".
+The specific sequence ":-" is also reserved.
+All others can be used in names of clause terms, variables and contants.

 ## Manual

 You will need to have a Ruby executable installed.